A GRX IMMERSIVE CO-PRODUCTION

 Issue

 In 2020, TIME and Executive Producer Viola Davis launched a groundbreaking immersive exhibit that recreates one of the most iconic moments in American history, the 1963 March on Washington for Jobs and Freedom.
-The March has now been developed in new innovative formats with experiences on Fortnite, in person, or online here.
+The March has now been developed and adapted in new innovative formats with experiences on Fortnite, in person, or online here.

 Explore March Through Time: An experience that transports Fortnite players to D.C.
 63, a reimagined Washington, D.C. for educational content and collaborative mini-games that promote community building and educational curiosity.

-In Protest can be delivered for screenings.
+The March can be delivered for screenings.

-Format: VR180
+Format: VR360

-Total Run Time: 35min
+Total Run Time: 10 min (Meta Quest)

 Synopsis